 What is the Fringe?
 Anything and everything you could possibly imagine.
 You get a snapshot of what's on offer simply by strolling along the High Street, part of the Royal Mile, while the Fringe is on.
 Here you find a wide variety of street entertainers including contortionists; acrobats; sword swallowers; fire jugglers; statue-impersonators; musicians; and others.
 You are also likely to find what must be the largest concentration of unicycles anywhere: you are just left wondering how performers from around the world manage to persuade their airlines to carry them...

-Here, too, you start to get an impression of the off-street activity across a huge number of venues from the throng of performers promoting their shows, whether by handing out leaflets, posting them on the advertising poles (which end the festival much wider than they begin it) or through extemporised street theatre designed to attract attention and customers.
+Here, too, you start to get an impression of the off-street activity across a huge number of venues from the throng of performers promoting their shows, whether by handing out leaflets, in normal years posting them on the advertising columns (which end the festival much wider than they begin it) or through extemporised street theatre designed to attract attention and customers.

-Fringe 2016 will take place from 5 August to 29 August.
-More information will be available from the official Fringe website.
-A few statistics about Fringe 2015 give an impression of what the event has now become:
+Fringe 2023 will take place from 4 August to 28 August.
+More information is available from the official Fringe website.
+A few statistics from Fringe 2022 give an impression of what it has become:

 There are two ways to tackle this.
 The first is to plan everything rigorously, working your way through programmes and booking tickets well in advance.
 The second is simply to play it by ear, seeing whatever takes your fancy as you wander the streets of Edinburgh.